seanox/aspect-js/manual/en/introduction.md

 Single-Page Applications (SPAs).

-This framework takes the declarative approach of HTML and extends this with expression language, rendering with addional attributes, object/model binding, Model View Controller, Resource Bundle (i18n), NoSQL datasource, test environment and much more.
+This framework takes the declarative approach of HTML and extends this with expression language, rendering with additional attributes, object/model binding, Model View Controller, Resource Bundle (i18n), NoSQL datasource, test environment and much more.

 # Features